microsoft/PR-Metrics/docs/workload-identity-federation.md

       - Subscription
       - Subscription ID
       - Client ID
-   1. Click into "Settings" > "Properties" and make a note of the "Tenant Id".
+   1. Click into "Settings" > "Properties" and make a note of the "Tenant ID".
 1. Create the Azure DevOps Service Connection.
    1. In a new browser tab, open your project in Azure DevOps.
 Retain the Managed Identity page in another tab as you will return to this later.